Abhishek004-thapa/LGMVIP-DataScience/README.md

-### This Project took lots of time and hard labor.
-Don't Forget to Put Star  if you like my projects.
+## This project took lots of effort.
+Don't forget to tap `STAR`⭐ on top-right corner.

 # LGMVIP INTERN PROJECTS ON DataScience